OblivionCloudControl/transit-gateway-lab/README.md

 Deploy the VPCs:

 aws cloudformation create-stack --stack-name \<StudentName\>-transit-vpc-lab --template-url https://transit-gateway-lab.s3-eu-west-1.amazonaws.com/lab-transit-vpc.yml --parameter ParameterKey=StudentName,ParameterValue=\<StudentName\> --region eu-west-1 --capabilities CAPABILITY_IAM

 ## Summary:

 In this lab we will learn how to build and run a centralised NAT/Egress solution using Transit Gateway.
-We have deployed 4 different VPCs in the same region and also in the same account.
+The cloudformation template will delpoy 4 different VPCs in the same region and also in the same account.
 We have a Dev, Prod, Shared and Egress VPC.
 These VPCs could be located in different AWS accounts, but for this lab it is more convenient to have it in a single account.

 There is a requirement to be able to connect to the internet from the three VPCs (Dev, Prod and Shared) which are hosting EC2 instances.
 In this case we want a single egress point because for example we want to consolidate the NAT gateways or we have specific security requirements.
 We can’t use VPC peering, because transitive routing is not supported.